 It is important that the reader does not confuse any difficulty they might have with reading this paper with the difficulty a person might have with reading LE itself, because a person reading LE would not need the detailed explanations of some of the alternative LE formulations discussed in this paper.
-It is also important that the reader does not confuse any difficulty with this paper with the difficulty a person might have with writing LE.
-A person writing LE would need a background in the underlying computational logic of LE, which presents its own challenges, which we will discuss in the Conclusion section of the paper.
-However, these challenges could be alleviated by providing writers with the kinds of authoring tools that come with related systems such as PENG^{ASP} [Guy and Schwitter, 2017], Blaux [Morris, 2020] and Lexon [Diedrich, 2020].
+It is also important that the reader does not confuse any difficulty they might have with reading this paper with the difficulty a person would have with writing LE.
+We will discuss the challenges involved in writing LE in the related work and conclusion sections of the paper.

-In the remainder of the paper, we present an overview of ISDA Master Agreements, an overview of LE and its treatment of rules and exceptions, the LE representation of Section 6(a) of the ISDA Master Agreement, which deals with Automatic Early Termination, and the LE representation of a sample of AET Schedule clauses, followed by some final thoughts in the Conclusion.
+In the remainder of the paper, we present an overview of ISDA Master Agreements, an overview of LE and its treatment of rules and exceptions, the LE representation of Section 6(a) of the ISDA Master Agreement, which deals with Automatic Early Termination, and the LE representation of a sample of AET Schedule clauses, followed by a discussion of related work, and some final thoughts in the Conclusion.